Genetic testing for cancer risk

-Making a decision about whether to have gene testing can be difficult.
+Making a decision about whether to have genetic testing can be difficult.
 It is normal to feel anxious.
 Thinking about the possibility of getting cancer is difficult.
-It may also stir up emotions you felt when other family members were diagnosed with cancer and what they went through.
+It may also bring back emotions you felt when other family members were diagnosed with cancer and what they went through.

-- What will happen if you decide not to have the test – could you have screening?
+- what will happen if you decide not to have the test – could you have regular screening?